BunsDev/revert-rewardor-js/README.md

 **MIN(Compounded Value,  Fee Value) * Vesting Factor.**

-Token prices at specific blocks are taken from the official Uniswap v3 subgraph.
+Token prices are taken from the official Uniswap v3 subgraph.

 ## How time-vesting with changing liquidity works